nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 module and getting failed uploads of large files either disable it in your Apache config or raise the configured ``RequestReadTimeout`` timeouts.

-There are also several other configuration options in your webserver config which could prevent the upload of larger files.
-Please see the manual of your webserver for how to configure those values correctly:
+There are also several other configuration options in your Web server config which could prevent the upload of larger files.
+Please see the manual of your Web server for how to configure those values correctly:

 Apache